dirkaaa/task-app/documentation.md

 ## Error Handling

-My custom exception classes are individually mapped to responses with a fitting error code and the exception message in the body by the`DefaultExceptionHandler` class.
-If any other exception occurs, a response with the code 500 (INTERNAL_SERVER_ERROR) with no body is sent.
+Custom exception classes are mapped to responses with appropriate error codes and the exception message in the body by the `DefaultExceptionHandler` class.
+If any other exception occurs, a response with code 500 (INTERNAL_SERVER_ERROR) and a generic error message is sent.

-## Key Design decisions
+## Key Design Decisions

-### Used technologies
+### Used Technologies

 - Spring Boot
 - Spring Data JPA